Iran and weapons of mass destruction: Overview

 In September 2005, the IAEA Board of Governors, in a rare non-consensus decision with 12 abstentions, recalled a previous Iranian "policy of concealment" regarding its enrichment program and found that Iran had violated its NPT Safeguards Agreement.
 Another IAEA report stated "there is no evidence that the previously undeclared nuclear material and activities ... were related to a nuclear weapons program."
-Iran has claimed that the military threat posed by Israel and the United States is forcing it to restrict the release of information on its nuclear program.
+Iran has said that the military threat posed by Israel and the United States is forcing it to restrict the release of information on its nuclear program.
 Gawdat Bahgat of the National Defense University speculates that Iran may have a lack of confidence in the international community which was reinforced when many nations, under pressure from the United States, rejected or withdrew from signed commercial deals with the Iranian nuclear authority.

 On 31 July 2006, the UN Security Council passed a resolution demanding Iran suspend its enrichment program.
 On 23 December 2006, the Security Council imposed sanctions against Iran, which were tightened on 24 March 2007, because Iran refused to suspend enrichment.
 Iran's representative to the UN argued that the sanctions compelled Iran to abandon its rights under the NPT to peaceful nuclear technology.
 The Non-Aligned Movement called on both sides to work through the IAEA for a solution.

 US intelligence predicted in August 2005 that Iran could have the key ingredients for a nuclear weapon by 2015.
 On 25 October 2007, the United States declared the Revolutionary Guards a "proliferator of weapons of mass destruction", and the Quds Force a "supporter of terrorism".
 Iran responded that "it is incongruent for a country [US] who itself is a producer of weapons of mass destruction to take such a decision."
 Mohamed ElBaradei, Director General of the IAEA at the time, said he had no evidence Iran was building nuclear weapons and accused US leaders of adding "fuel to the fire" with their rhetoric.
 Speaking in Washington in November 2007, days before the IAEA was to publish its latest report, Israeli deputy prime minister Shaul Mofaz called for ElBaradei to be sacked, saying: "The policies followed by ElBaradei endanger world peace.
 His irresponsible attitude of sticking his head in the sand over Iran's nuclear programme should lead to his impeachment."
 Israel and some western governments fear Iran is using its nuclear programme as a covert means to develop weapons, while Iran says it is aimed solely at producing electricity.
 For its part in the conflict-ridden Middle East, Israel is a member of the IAEA, but it is not itself a signatory to the Nuclear Non-Proliferation Treaty, and is widely believed to currently be the only nuclear-armed state in the region.